 Martin McIvor is a researcher and policy adviser who has worked mostly for trade unions and also in thinktanks, academia and in Parliament for the Labour Party.
 He is a former editor of the left ideas and strategy journal Renewal.

 Sally Young has worked in the community and voluntary sector and in the NHS for over forty years.
 She is actively involved in supporting and engaging with a number of voluntary and community organisations and local leaders.
 Most of Sally’s work has focussed on poverty, tackling inequalities and enabling people to have a voice.
 She is a feminist, a socialist, an activist and a campaigner.
 Her particular interests are women’s issues, children’s and young people’s wellbeing, and asylum seekers and refugee rights.
-She would describe herself as a ‘posh Geordie’ and lives in Newcastle upon Tyne.
+She lives in Newcastle upon Tyne.